Explainable AI via Learning to Optimize: Supplement for Cryptoasset Trades

 \subsection{Constraint Formulation}

 The dimension of the vector space for each CFMM may differ since some exchanges might not provide access to particular cryptoassets.
-Consequently, we follow similarly to recent work\cite{angeris2021optimal} in using matrices $A^j \in \bbR^{n_j\times n}$ to convert global coordinates into the local coordinates of the $j$-th CFMM,\footnote{Note here we use the \textit{backwards} of the referenced work, mapping global to local rather than local to global.} \ie
+Consequently, we follow similarly to recent work \cite{angeris2021optimal} in using matrices $A^j \in \bbR^{n_j\times n}$ to convert global coordinates into the local coordinates of the $j$-th CFMM, \ie

+Note here we use the \textit{backwards} of the referenced work, mapping global to local rather than local to global.
 Let $d \in \bbR^{n\times m}$ be a matrix with the $j$-th column $d^j$ the reserve assets in the $j$-th CFMM.
 For weighted geometric CFMMs, set

 and

 where $\delta_j\geq 0$ is a tolerance, $n_j$ is the number of asset types in the $j$-th CFMM, $w^j \in \bbR^{n_j}$ is a positive weighting, and

 The set $\sA_j$ identifies a weighted geometric mean inequality that must hold for the $j$-th CFMM.
 We include the nonnegative $\delta_j$ to account for noisy data.
 Choosing $\delta_j > 0$ gives a buffer for ensuring a transaction is still valid for noisy $d$ (at the cost of reducing the achievable utility $U$).